 The Lexicon of Labor: More Than 500 Key Terms, Biographical Sketches, and Historical Insights Concerning Labor in America (Paperback)

-This long-awaited revised and updated edition of The Lexicon of Labor includes dozens of new terms and developments that will introduce a new generation to the labor lexicon.
 From Frederick Douglass to C sar Chavez, from the Haymarket Riots in 1886 to the Change to Win federation formed in 2005, this classic labor lexicon provides concise, sketches of over five hundred key places, people, and events in American labor history.

 R. Emmett Murray (1939-2008), a longtime newspaperman, was past president of the Pacific Northwest Newspaper Guild, Local 82.
 Elaine Bernard is the executive director of the Labor and Worklife Program at the Harvard School of Law.
 She lives in Somerville, Massachusetts.